Language Delay: When Good Development Goes Bad

 Delays in language development often arise either as a result of a physiological disorder, or as a result of under-stimulation i.e. limited opportunities for practicing speech.
 Physiological issues that may cause language delay include hearing loss, slow physical development or an intellectual disability.
 However, even a normally developing child will be at risk of having their language falling behind their peers if they are under-stimulated.
 This may happen if the child frequently watches television alone, or doesn’t spend much time talking with adults for any other reason.
 From a Speech-Language Therapist’s point of view, there are several more telltale signs that language delay may be an issue:

-Very few verbs (action words) are used, instead, the child’s speech is limited to names and labels.
+- Very few verbs (action words) are used, instead, the child’s speech is limited to naming objects.

 Prompt Support is Best